Health shakeup: DHBs scrapped for one national provider

 "It will have joint decision-making rights to agree national strategies, policies and plans that affect Māori at all levels of the system," he said, adding that it will work alongside Health New Zealand.

-The Covid-19 pandemic was one of the reasons for the new Public Health Agency, Little said.
+The Covid-19 pandemic was one of the reasons for the new Public Health Agency, he said.

 "Population and public health present some of the largest opportunities to address inequality, tackle the causes of health need and manage future demand."